wrgoldstein/wrgoldstein.github.io/posts/pixels.md

 </script>

-For a project of mine I need to create some pixel art.
+For a project of mine I needed to create some pixel art.

 I downloaded a couple of apps and visited a website or two and all of the options have ads and pretty unfriendly interfaces.

-But as a coder in 2025 you're not really at the mercy of anyone else's tool design.
-In two chat messages I can have the basic grid for my own pixel art generator, and add whatever features I want.
+But in 2025 it's so easy to build tools for yourself exactly the way you want.

-This basic pixel art drawer that took 15 minutes to make and supports the advanced features I need:
+This is a basic pixel art drawing program that took 15 minutes to make (with AI support) and supports the advanced features I need:

 * Symmetry drawing
 * Copying the image to clipboard
-* Resizing
+* Brush size slider
 * Fill tool

 <input type="color" id="colorPicker" value="#000000">